-Based on the Mobile County Citizen Participation Plan, outreach included public forums, focus group meetings, an on-line survey, and consultation with public and private agencies and organizations to capture public input as to the priority needs for the next five years.
+Based on the Mobile County Citizen Participation Plan, outreach for the development of the Consolidated Plan included public forums, focus group meetings, an on-line survey, and consultation with public and private agencies and organizations to capture public input as to the priority needs for the next five years.
 Three Public Forums and Stakeholder Focus Group sessions were held.
 Supplemental interviews were conducted and information and input received.
 Attendees for the Focus Groups and Public Forums were gathered through invitations sent to select resident and community leaders, organizations, industry professionals and public officials, and a public meeting notice published in the local newspaper.
 Topics discussed in each Public Forum and Focus Group session included general issues related to the housing market, the condition of neighborhoods, community development needs, and concerns pertaining to fair housing choice in Mobile County.
 The Consolidated Plan format included discussions of the communities' priority needs for the next five years.
 Supplemental interviews were conducted with various community, social service, professional and industry representatives to obtain information from those unable to attend the sessions.
 Participants in the focus groups and public forums as well as the general public were given an opportunity to complete a Priority Needs Survey as part of the Consolidated Plan process.
 The survey was presented at each of the aforementioned sessions and also made available on the County's website for completion and submission online.
 Consultations were held with public and private agencies, elected and appointed officials, individual stakeholders and the general public.
 Such officials and agencies included Mayors and other Elected or Appointed City Officials, the Mobile County Commission and various public service agencies.

-2018 Year Four Action Plan: At the initial planning and development stage, a notice of a public hearings was published on December 15, 2017 in the Mobile Press-Register (which is published in Mobile County and is one of the largest newspapers in the state) and on the County's website.
-The first of two public hearings was held on January 9, 2018 to solicit citizen comments on housing and community development issues and to explain the application process.
-A second hearing was held on the same day at a different time for Consortium members.
+2019 Year Five Action Plan: At the initial planning and development stage, a notice of a public hearings was published on December 19 2018 in the Mobile Press-Register (which is published in Mobile County and is one of the largest newspapers in the state) and on the County's website.
+The first of two public hearings was held on January 15, 2019 to solicit citizen comments on housing and community development issues and to explain the application process.
+A second hearing was held on the same day at a different time for Urban County members.
 Public hearing locations are fully handicapped accessible.
 Pursuant to these hearings, the County received some generalized feedback/questions about the application process, but nothing substantive to the development of the Action Plan, other than the overwhelming need for additional funds.

-On May 11, 2018, the County published notice of the June 14, 2018 public hearing, along with information regarding the public comment period, and a summary of the draft Action Plan was published in the Mobile Press-Register and on the County's website.
-The May 11, 2018 publication established the beginning of the minimum 30-day comment period that ended on June 15, 2018.
-The draft Action Plan was also made available for review at the City Halls of all Consortium member municipalities, at various libraries located throughout the County, at the Mobile County Commission (Government Plaza at 205 Government Street), and electronically on the County's website.
-After giving consideration to any citizen comments received during the comment period and at the public hearing on June 14, 2018, a finalized PY18 Action Plan was adopted at the Commission meeting on June 21, 2018.
+On May 1, 2019, the County published notice of the June 6, 2019 public hearing, along with information regarding the public comment period for the 2019 Action Plan.
+A summary of the draft Action Plan was published in the Mobile Press-Register and on the County's website.
+The May 1, 2019 publication established the beginning of the minimum 30-day comment period that ended on June 6, 2019.
+The draft

+Annual Action Plan 2019 Action Plan was also made available for review at the City Halls of all Urban County member municipalities, at various libraries located throughout the County, at the offices of Mobile County Commission 205 Government Street and electronically on the County's website.